zheshidao881126/SE_OpenCat_DRV_ATV340/General presentation.md

   - Access to all relevant machine data for a perfect machine optimisation
   - Real-time asset monitoring to maintain an optimal machine effectiveness

-### Embedded machine functions such as positioning ensure maximum distributed control performances
+### Embedded machine functions to ensure maximum distributed control performances

 ## Extended machine availability